 - The Bloodletter, Vishous’s father

-Note that the cheat sheets have not been updated to include information from The King to avoid accidentally spoiling readers who have not yet had a chance to read the book.
+Note that the cheat sheets have not been updated to include information from The Savior to avoid accidentally spoiling readers who have not yet had a chance to read the book.

 (Son of the Bloodletter)